Marcus Silcock

 BOOK LAUNCH OF PUPPY

 Puppy is being launched and celebrated with two other terrific books and writers next Friday 26th November 8PM UK time.
-A Surreal-absurd evening with Marcus Slease, Tom Jenks, and Vik Shirley.
-Come join us!!!
-Free tickets for the online event here Read more
+A Surreal-absurd evening with Marcus Slease, Tom Jenks, and Vik… Read more.

 -